Colin A. Espie

 - Senior Clinical Research Fellow, Department of Psychiatry, University of Oxford

 - Emeritus Professor of Clinical Psychology, University of Glasgow

 - Co-Founder and Chief Medical Officer, Big Health, www.bighealth.com

-I was founding Director of the University of Glasgow Sleep Centre (1995 - 2012), and am an Emeritus Professor in the College of Medical, Veterinary and Life Sciences.
+I qualified as a Clinical Psychologist in 1980, and over the years have held many NHS clinical and academic positions in the UK.
+Before moving to Oxford in 2013, I was founding Director of the University of Glasgow Sleep Centre (1995 - 2012), and I am an Emeritus Professor in the College of Medical, Veterinary and Life Sciences.
 I have held Visiting Professorships at prestigious institutions in Europe, USA, Canada and Australia.

 My grant support is from the Chief Scientist Office (Scotland), Cancer Research UK, National Institutes of Cancer Research, The Wellcome Trust, the Education Endowment Foundation, the Dr Mortimer & Theresa Sackler Foundation, the NIHR/ HTA (in the UK) and NIH (in the USA).